Simian-Web-Apps/simian-deploy-render/README.md

 # Simian Evaluation Portal
 Publishing your Simian Web App:
 1. Sign up at [Simian Evaluation Portal](https://evaluate.simiansuite.com/).
-   (Your app will only be accessible to you.)
+   (On the evaluation portal your app will only be accessible to you.)
 1. From your Render deployment, take note of:
    The _subdomain_ of your backend deployment under _.onrender.com_
-   The _API Key_ (if enabled on the onrender.com webservice)
+   The _API Key_ (if enabled on the onrender.com web service)
 1. In [Simian Evaluation Portal](https://evaluate.simiansuite.com/), configure and publish app [here](https://evaluate.simiansuite.com/configure_my_app/).
    To configure the included `hello_world.py` app, set:
    - `Subdomain` to the subdomain of your `onrender.com web` service.